chrisstarburst/starburst-sandbox/README.md

 ![Add Data Procduct privileges to the data_science role](images/security-priv-2.png)

-We want to define fine grained access controls to our dataset as a next step so Click the  "Yes, add another privilege"  button to continue.
+We want to define fine grained access controls to protect our dataset.
+The goal is to use data masking to mask senstive data in our case PII and use a role level filter to restrict access only to a certain region using the nationkey.
+As a next step so
+Click the  "Yes, add another privilege"  button to continue.

 ![Add Data Procduct privileges to the data_science role](images/security-priv-4.png)